PseudoDevs/IamGhost/FATAL11.md

-Last updated: 2024-04-02 17:20:18
+Last updated: 2024-04-02 17:22:04
-Random Quote: From wonder into wonder existence opens. - Laozi
+Random Quote: Reviewing what you have learned and learning anew, you are fit to be a teacher. - Confucius